 - 1 clove of garlic, finely chopped

-- 1 fresh red chili, seeded and diced
+- 1 fresh red chile, seeded and diced

 - 4 teaspoons fresh cilantro, chopped